Welcome to Our Blog - Camino San Salvador

 Slightly disappointed, we began the steep, slippery descent from the beautiful old church.
 The views of the lush green hills and mountains on the way down were phenomenal, although we could still see and hear the busy highway below us as well.
 We descended on the Roman road, passing between mossy green stone walls covered with ferns and shaded by trees.

-Eventually we climbed down to the river, passing a railway station along the way.
+Eventually, we climbed down to the river, passing a railway station along the way.
 We crossed the river on a pedestrian bridge with elegant orange metal arches, and continued down the waterway, passing old stone homes along the way.
 We walked parallel to the highway for a while before coming to a large roundabout on the edge of Pola de Lena.

-After doing our chores we headed out in search of food, thinking that perhaps we might somewhere that served the famous Asturian cider that must be poured from above ones head in order to properly aerate it.
+After doing our chores we headed out in search of food, thinking that perhaps we might somewhere that served the famous Asturian cider that must be poured from above one's head in order to properly aerate it.
 We soon discovered that today was yet another holiday in Spain - Labour Day.
-As it was both a holiday and siesta, we found nothing to be open, and returned to our room empty-handed.
+As it was both a holiday and siesta, we found nothing to be open and returned to our room empty-handed.

 We ventured back out again after 8 pm and found a bar open that served vegetarian pizza.
 When the food arrived it was truly enormous but extremely watery and only partially defrosted.
-Definitely not one of the culinary highlights of the trip, but then again, only a tourist or a peregrino would be foolish enough to order something like pizza when in Spain.
+Definitely not one of the culinary highlights of the trip, but then again, only a tourist or a Peregrino would be foolish enough to order something like pizza when in Spain.
 Anyway, while it wasn't an inspiring end to the day, we did manage to find food on a holiday, and what more can you really ask for?

 Distance: 19 km